Services / SQL Server performance review

 • Monitoring history, alerts, error logs, Extended Events, and Query Store coverage.

-• A short evidence list for the next recurrence if the issue is intermittent.
+• The data to capture during the next recurrence if the issue is intermittent.

 What you get with a SQL Server performance review